amberflo/metering-java-sample/metering-sample/README.md

 See the following apps for more detailed examples and additional features:
 1. **MeteringExamples** - Describes the basic steps of using the meter client and sending meters, and the different ways you can call the metering-service (not including thread-context).
-2. **MeteringInDevExample** - Describes the different meters-clients (direct and std-out).
+2. **MeteringInDevExample** - Describes the different meters-clients (direct and stdout).
 More specifically it shows that you can send the meters to std-out while you are in 'dev' env.
 3. **MultiThreadExample** - In this example we simulated a multi-threads service.
 This example demonstrates that its easy and safe to call the meter service from many threads.